 28 June 2010

 Strange enough he has always said to me he wouldn't recommend me to use IPL or accutane.
 I discussed with him the good results some rosaceans get from it, but he is not convinced it will help with the vascular and hypersensitive subtype that I have and it has a risk of worsening it he said.
 So, from his experience and my own, I do start to believe now that when you find something that attacks the flushing, your skin and blood vessels can actually normalize again, to a degree.
 The problem is that rosacea is always lurking.
 He told me about a severe patient, and it took him more than a year of treatment before she improved.
 Then she used a mild steroid inhaler once, and she was back to square one and it took him another 6 months to calm matters down.
 I burned so bad for a long time, my skin was actually dry and peeling and scaling from the excess heat, it is really a dreadful thing.
-But in my case medication actually did eliminate the flushing and with that the burning after time....
+But in my case medication actually did eliminate a portion of the flushing and with that the burning after time....
 It might take some time, and I would advise anyone with bad flushing and vascular rosacea to start trying several medication or treatment options.
 One at a time and give it time to see if it works or not.
-There must be something out there that can get it back in control.
-I would start with the real medication and from there on go down to natural approaches if needed or diet or IPL/laser.
+There must be something out there that can get it back under control, and it can be trial and error initially.
+I would start with the real medication and from there on go down to natural approaches if needed, or diet or IPL/laser.
 Apart from that things are ok.
-I keep having trouble with inflammation of the cartilage of my right ear.
+I keep having trouble with inflammation of the cartilage of my right ear though.
 It has been treated a few times already, and pieces of cartilage and skin have been removed and the outer and middle part of the ear has been sown back, but it keeps coming back.

 Had a few operations this year, mainly to check on my bowel inflammation (colitis) and all seems ok.
 Still active colitis but nothing too disturbing.
 Because inflammatory bowel disease makes you more vulnerable for bowel cancer, they like to check my bowels every 4 to 5 years.
 Polyps can be removed then (although I never had one so far), as they can turn into tumors easily.